YTEQ/fixb/README.md

 Usage
 -----

-To include FixB into a maven project add the following repository in your settings.xml pom.xml:
+To include FixB into a maven project add the following repository in your settings.xml or pom.xml:
 ```xml
 <repository>
     <id>fixb-repo</id>